• Menu

 A beautiful course along the Blue Mountains, Dufferin Hi-Land and Caledon Hills sections of the Bruce Trail.
 There will be plenty of technical sections and climbing to satisfy most trail runners.
 These are spectacular trails along singletrack, double track, gravel roads, hills, hills and more hills.

 The course is marked using the Bruce Trail white blazes ONLY!
-There will not be additional signage or marking.
+Additional signage or markings will be at certain locations on course for easier navigation.
 Take the time to learn what the blazes mean….see below.

 Bruce Trail - Main Trail Blazes